Sacred Valley Private Tour Full Day

-The tour starts with pick up from the hotel at 8:00 am for your full day excursion to the stunning Sacred Valley of the Incas.
-The tour starts with the visit to Pisaq, famous for its colorful and varied market where you can find unique crafts, textiles and silver designs.
+The Sacred Valley private tour starts with your pick up from the hotel at 8:00 am, the tour starts with the visit to Pisaq, famous for its colorful and varied market where you can find unique crafts, textiles and silver designs.
 In the period of the colony were made barter or exchanges of product without currency.
 Sunday is an ideal day to listen to Masses in Quechua and Spanish.

 Then we continue to the city of Urubamba, the most important of the valley.
 Here we have a Peruvian buffet lunch included in the tour.
 We continue towards the fortress of Ollantaytambo where the Incas had a great dominion of the Valley.
 This magnificent complex offers a great panorama and viewpoint to contemplate the valley in all its splendor.